Updated December 2020

 This used to be a lot harder than it is today.
 Kodi is now available in the Amazon App Store and the Aptoide App Store as simple downloads.
 You can install Kodi as you would any other app.

-NVIDIA Shield TV FAQ
+NVIDIA Shield TV FAQs

 Is Kodi Illegal?

 No. Kodi by itself is perfectly legal.
 Where it gets into a legal grey area is how you access the movies and TV shows on Kodi.
-Kodi was designed to play your own media files that you’ve ripped from DVD’s or Blu-Ray discs.
-With third-party addons, you can stream content from various sites on the Internet.
+Kodi was designed to play your own media files that you’ve ripped from DVDs or Blu-Ray discs.
+With third-party addons, you can stream content from various sites on the internet.